 Kasha-Katuwe Tent Rocks National Monument is known for its odd cone-shaped formations, remnants of volcanic eruptions that occurred six to seven million years ago.
 It’s a fascinating place to spend a day hiking through the canyons and hoodoos.

 It’s a little more than a hour’s drive from my friend’s home in Albuquerque to Kasha-Katuwe Tent Rocks National Monument.

-It is a wonderful isolated place, a vast and empty-looking landscape with a few really weird rock formations.
+Soon we arrive in a wonderfully isolated place, a vast and empty-looking landscape with a few really weird rock formations.

-Since Susan has never done so before, we decide to start our visit with the 4 mile drive to the Veterans Memorial Overlook.
+Since Susan has never done so before, we decide to start our visit with the four-mile drive to the Veterans Memorial Overlook.

 From the trail we can see a few people high up at the top of one of the mesas.
 She explains that the trail goes there, but we will turn around before we climb that high.

-The canyon trail is only 1.5 miles from the parking lot to the top of the mesa 630 feet above us, but the landscape changes dramatically over that short distance, from a traditional canyon with a few junipers and pines to a series of narrow slots that end in a swirl of rock where it opens out along the slope of the mesa before you start the climb up.
+While the canyon trail only goes 1.5 miles from the parking lot to the top of the mesa 630 feet above us, the landscape changes dramatically over that short distance.
+It begins by dropping into a traditional canyon with a few junipers and pines, then through a series of narrow slots that end in a swirl of rock where the landscape opens out along the slope of the mesa before the trail winds up to the bluff top.

 Susan thinks this is a good place to turn around, but I suspect we are near the top, so I slip through another slot to see how close we are.